AdobeDocs/campaign.en/help/v8/send/sms/sms-standalone-instance.md

 >
 >Using the same account and password for multiple external SMS accounts can result in conflicts and overlap between the accounts.
 Learn more on [SMS troubleshooting page](smpp-connection.md#sms-troubleshooting).

-Here are the steps to create your SMPP external account :
+Here are the steps to create your SMPP external account:

 1. In **[!UICONTROL Administration]** > **[!UICONTROL Platform]** > **[!UICONTROL External Accounts]**, click the **[!UICONTROL New]** icon